-1.8.1 Using the term organic
+5.8.1 Using the term organic

-If you wish to refer to organic in relation to an agricultural food or feed product anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.
+If you wish to refer to organic in relation to an agricultural, food or feed product anywhere on a label, in advertising materials or commercial documents, you must meet the requirements of these standards.

 - Labelling refers to the way in which you identify your products and show their organic status.
 The labelling standards apply to:

 - retail packaging

 - bulk packaging

 - the labelling of loose produce for sale in retail outlets

-- information on delivery notes or invoices for products that are packed or labelled before sale, such as milk, livestock and grain
+- information on delivery notes or invoices for products that are transported in bulk, such as milk

 - marketing materials, and

 - web content.